Voxel-Fox-Ltd/Novus/docs/api.rst

 These are models are designed for you to initialize yourself so as to use them in API methods.
 They may also be returned from API methods.

-.. autoclass:: novus.models.Object
+.. autoclass:: novus.Object
     :special-members: __init__
     :members:

-.. autoclass:: novus.models.AllowedMentions
+.. autoclass:: novus.AllowedMentions
     :special-members: __init__
     :members:

-.. autoclass:: novus.models.Embed
+.. autoclass:: novus.Embed
     :special-members: __init__
     :members:

-.. autoclass:: novus.models.File
+.. autoclass:: novus.File
     :special-members: __init__
     :members:

-.. autoclass:: novus.models.MessageReference
+.. autoclass:: novus.MessageReference
     :special-members: __init__
     :members:

-.. autoclass:: novus.models.PermissionOverwrite
+.. autoclass:: novus.PermissionOverwrite
     :special-members: __init__
     :members:

-.. autoclass:: novus.models.AutoModerationAction
+.. autoclass:: novus.AutoModerationAction
     :special-members: __init__
     :members:

-.. autoclass:: novus.models.AutoModerationTriggerMetadata
+.. autoclass:: novus.AutoModerationTriggerMetadata
     :special-members: __init__
     :members: